stsdc/stsdc/README.md

 ### Hi there 👋

-I have 3+ years experience in developing software for robots and IoT devices using 🐍 Python.
+3+ years experience in developing software for robots and IoT devices using 🐍 Python.

 Also made a few GUI (GTK3) apps to control robots.